mskashef/SimpleSearch/README.md

 7. Token

    This is a data structure to store a token's details and calculate it's some other details like `priority` and etc.

+### How it works

+1. After Starting the project and opening the `index.html` file, user can input a boolean query.

+   ex: apple and not apple or chicken

+2. After pressing the `search` button, the query will be sent to the back-end.
+3. In the backend side, The documents are loaded previously and saved on the disk. then query is splitted to tokens by `/\s+/` regex.

+   And then it's converted to a postfix sentence and after calculating the result, it will be sent to front-ent and the user can see the query result.